RTMAAI/CO600-Musical-Analysis/README.md

 * Python version 3+ must be installed.
 * All packages within requirements.txt must be installed.
 (This can be accomplished using the init script)
 * Portaudio must be installed on Linux/Mac OSes

+## System Requirements

+To run our analysis in realtime we have a few requirements, depending on how you configure your library the response of metrics may be slower or faster.
+We recommend you read through our documentation on Configuration and use our Benchmarking script to find a configuration with a delay you can handle i.e. < 0.5 ms.

+* RAM: 2 GB
+* CPU: 1.5 GHz+
+* To test whether your system can handle realtime analysis please see our **Benchmarking** section.

+### Overview

 To use the library you will first need to import the rtmaii module into the script you want to use it in.